qdev-dk-archive/matlab-qd/BREAKING_CHANGES.md

 # Breaking changes

+## Version 0.6

+* The DecaDAC2 drivers no longer touches the mode by default.
+You need to call set_all_to_4channel_mode if this is what you want.

 ## Version 0.5

 * New class hierarchy for runs.
 I.e. RunWithInputs is now an ancestor of StandardRun.